-As I’ve mentioned in my other posts, one of the best ways to get familiar with a new city is to take a city tour.
-I usually recommend a walking tour, but due to the sheer size of the city and limited availability of comprehensive walking tours, I’d recommend a tour such as “The Original” Hop Off / Hop On Tour.
+As I’ve mentioned in my other posts, on your first day in London (or any new city) you should take a city tour.
+I usually recommend a walking tour, but due to the sheer size of the city and limited availability of comprehensive walking tours, I’d recommend a tour such as Toot Bus.

-While on this tour, I recommend stopping to see some of these sites at your leisure.
+While on this tour, I recommend stopping to see some of these sites at your leisure, and traveling via the Yellow Line (at least to start).
 Here are a few ideas:

 Day 2 | The Royal Experience

 You can’t visit London without getting at least a little taste of royalty!
-So once you are familiar with the city, I recommend hitting up some of the following royal sites:
+So on your second day in the city, I recommend hitting up some of the following royal sites:

 Day 3 | A Bit of History

 A trip to London is not complete without learning a bit about the history of this 2000 year old city.
-I recommend first making a stop at the Tower of London.
-This tower has existed for nearly 1000 years (original complex completed in 1078), and is a true symbol of medieval London.
+So on your third day in London, I recommend first making a stop at the Tower of London.

 Day 4 | Shopping and Shakespeare